HIT-ReFreSH/PyMobileSuit/README.md

 ### Import and Configure

-`from ReFreSH.MobileSuit import SuitInfo, Suit, SuitIgnore, SuitAlias, SuitConfig` is ALL YOU NEED normally.
+`from ReFreSH.MobileSuit import *` is ALL YOU NEED normally.

 There are two configurations for PyMobileSuit: